 Veolia also has franchise arrangements in respect of some of the Household Waste Recycling Centres under its control.
 These take the form of sub-contracts with a Site Agent who provides and manages the labour for the relevant site.
 The sub-contracts contain obligations to comply with the Modern Slavery Act and other relevant employment legislation.

-Veolia has updated its Whistleblowing Policy to ensure that it covers any unlawful activity under the Modern Slavery and Human Trafficking Policy.
+Veolia's Whistleblowing Policy ensures that it covers any unlawful activity under the Modern Slavery and Human Trafficking Policy.